 Historical populism: does the fourth wave equalize moderation?

 Klaus von Beyme (1998) distinguished three waves of right-wing extremism.
 Goodwin (2019) and Mudde (2022) have found that these waves had a degree of populism in them.
-Furthermore they have built on Von Beyme’s (1998) article and distinguished a fourth wave of populism (Mudde, 2020; Goodwin, 2019).
+Furthermore, they have built on Von Beyme’s (1998) article and distinguished a fourth wave of populism (Mudde, 2020; Goodwin, 2019).

 The first wave of populism happened between the 1930’s and 1960’s.
 In Western Europe it was marked by extremism and nationalism.
 It was a continuation of extremism that could be seen both before and after World War Two.
 Examples of this wave of populist extremism where Sozialistische Reichspartei (Socialist Reich Party, SRP) in Germany and Oswald Mosley’s Union Movement.
-However due to a firm defensive stance by proponents of democracy, these extreme parties where often banned or lacked influence (Goodwin, 2019).
+However, due to a firm defensive stance by proponents of democracy, these extreme parties where often banned or lacked influence (Goodwin, 2019).

 While the first wave of populism was marked more by extremism, the second wave of populism was less extreme and marginally more successful.
 Examples of the second wave are the Farmers Party in the Netherlands and the movement called Poujadism.
 This France populist movement focused on small business owners (Goodwin, 2019).

 The third wave of populism was ignited by external factors.
-Economic downfall and more negative attitudes towards immigration where variables that allowed populists to rise to new heights.
+Economic downfall and more negative attitudes towards immigration were variables that allowed populists to rise to new heights.
 Notable examples where the rise of Jean Marie Le-Pen in France and Jörg Haider in Austria.
 According to Goodwin (2019) the third wave of populism was connected to two developments.
 The first being a change in philosophy in the sense that anti-immigration politics became rooted in ethno-pluralism, instead of racism.
 Ethno-pluralism can be defined as (Goodwin 2019): “the idea that culturally distinct groups must be kept separate in order to preserve their unique national characters” (p.
 106).
 This shift came with the development of internationalization.
 As a response to this development there was an intra-movement in Europe (Goodwin, 2019).

 Goodwin (2019) proposes that there is a fourth wave of populism.
 He differentiates between the third and fourth wave for four reasons.
 In the 21ste century populist parties have had a variety of programmatic changes.
-A part of these changes reflect a the more Euroskeptic voter base.
+A part of these changes reflects a the more Euroskeptic voter base.
 However, populist parties have also had more focus on Islam.
 They have pointed to the growing Muslim population in Western countries as a threat.
 Another shift that populist parties have made is one away from un-democratic tendencies.
 Populist parties have distanced themselves from anti-democratic groups.
 An example of this is Marine Le Pen which has ruled out working together with parties more extreme than Front National.
 A third change populist parties have made within the context of the fourth wave is the collaboration with other like-minded parties on an international level.
 One way in which this collaboration happened was in the form of groups within the European Parliament.
 An example of such an alliance is the ‘Europe of Nations and Freedom’ group.
 This coalition consisted of parties like Front National (France), PVV (The Netherlands), the Northern League (Italy) and others.
-A final change that characterizes the fourth wave is the durable support populists parties have had.
+A final change that characterizes the fourth wave is the durable support populist parties have had.
 In the last 20-30 years populist parties have risen to new heights.
 In countries like Austria this has led to the populist Freedom Party becoming a part of government (Goodwin, 2019).